joemoose/dungeoneers.d20/ideas/Philosophy of Play.md

 ## Die of Luck

 - Occasionally, you will want an element of randomness, or a Save will not resolve the situation.
-- In these situations, give players an X-in-6 chance of succeeding in what they are trying or of something occurring.
-Roll d6, and it happens if the result falls within the Fated chance.
+- In these situations, give players an x-in-6 chance of succeeding in what they are trying or of something occurring.
+Roll d6: it happens if the result falls within the Fated chance.

 # Principles for Players